MuhammadZulhusni/Book-Reviews/README.md

 ## Usage

-Once the installation is complete, you can use the task list application to manage your tasks.
+Once the installation is complete, you can use the book reviews application.